Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-\subsection{Short documentation}
+For the test image in Figure~\ref{fig:formen} $d$ is shown in Figure~\ref{fig:shearlet_meanvalue}.
+The dashed vertical lines represent the different scales, starting with the low-pass on the left and on the right the finest scale.
+The horizontal, vertical and diagonal directions are symbolized by a small rotated bar at the horizontal axis.
+We see that all directions appear with similar value in the second coarsest scale---due to the circle.
+The small peaks in both finest scale for both diagonal directions are due to the diamond.

+\subsubsection{Short Documentation}

-Every file contained in the package is commented, see there for details on the arguments and return values.
-Thus, we only want to comment on the two important functions.
+Every file contained in the package is commented, see there for details on the arguments, return values and examples.
+We only want to comment on the two most important functions.

-The transform for an image \lstinline{A}$\in\CC^{N\times N}$ is called with the following command
+The transform for an image \lstinline{A} $\in\RR^{M\times N}$ is called with the following command

-where \lstinline{numOfscales}, \lstinline{shearlet_spect} and \lstinline{shearlet_arg} are optional arguments.
-If only \lstinline{A} is given the number of scales $j_0$ is computed from the size of \lstinline{A}, i.e., $j_0 = \lfloor \frac{1}{2}\log_2(N)\rfloor$ and the shearlet with \eqref{eq:Psi1} and \eqref{eq:Psi2} is used.
+where \lstinline{numOfscales} and \lstinline{realCoefficients} are optional arguments.
+If not given the number of scales $j_0$ is computed from the size of \lstinline{A}, i.e., $j_0 = \lfloor \frac{1}{2}\log_2(\max\{M,N\})\rfloor$ As default real shearlets are computed using the shearlet defined in \eqref{eq:Psi1} and \eqref{eq:Psi2}.
 On the other hand \lstinline{numOfScales} can be used two-fold.
 If given as a scalar value it simply states the number of scales to consider.
 On the other hand we can provide precomputed shearlet spectra which are then used for the computation of the transform.

-Observe that the shearlet spectra only depend on the size of the image and the number of scales, thus, they are cached and reused if the function is called with an image of same size again.
-The variable \lstinline{ST} contains the shearlet coefficients as a three-dimensional matrix of size $N\times N \times \eta$ with the third dimension ordered as described in section \ref{section:indexing}. \lstinline{Psi} is of same size and contains the respective shearlet spectra $\hat{\psi}_{j,k,0}^\kappa$.
+The variable \lstinline{ST} contains the shearlet coefficients as a three-dimensional matrix of size $M\times N \times \eta$ with the third dimension ordered as described in section \ref{section:indexing}. \lstinline{Psi} is of same size and contains the respective shearlet spectra $\hat{\psi}_{j,k,0}^\kappa$.